nommaz/scrumrulesfortrello/README.md

 npm start
 ```

-On the server [pm2](https://github.com/Unitech/pm2) is can be use to manage the server.
-Basic configuration file can be look like this
+On the server [pm2](https://github.com/Unitech/pm2) can be used to manage the server.
+Basic configuration file may look like this
 ```js
 {
     "name": "scrumrulesfortrello",